The0xSec/second-brains/content/thoughts/digitalgarden.md

 ---
-title: "Manifesto"
+title: Manifesto
-date: 2024-02-09
-tags:
-  - Manifesto, Blog
 ---

-Manifesto
+# Manifesto
 Hey all, my name is 0x, I am a Father, Husband and Lead Cloud Security Engineer.
 I have a passion for automation, immutable infrastructure development patterns, multi-cloud, distributed systems and artificial Intelligence.
-I am in the middle of writing a book for folks wanting a no frills approach to learning both Infrastructure as Code with Terraform and Amazon Web Services, which you can find my [[Terraforming the CCP - A Changelog Diary | Changelog]]
+I am in the middle of writing a book for folks wanting a no frills approach to learning both Infrastructure as Code with Terraform and Amazon Web Services, which you can find my [[Terraforming the CCP - A Changelog Diary| changelog]]

 In my current role, I am leading a small team of infrastructure security engineers focused on building self service platforms for internal teams for actions such as cloud account provisioning using a JIT (Just-In-Time) philosophy.
 Essentially, bringing the threshold of getting a new cloud account down to as close to 0 time as possible with pre-built information security controls by default.
 If you would like to learn more about this project, you can find read through my [[Manifesto]]